discordx-ts/discordx/README.md

 }
 ```

-If you must indicate parameters for a guard function (like for the `Prefix` guard) you can simple use the "function that returns a function" pattern like this:
+If you have to indicate parameters for a guard function (like for the `Prefix` guard) you can simple use the "function that returns a function" pattern like this:
 ```typescript
 import { Client } from "typeit/discord";
 import { Message } from "discord.js";